 - He started graduation at Purdue University in aeronautical engineering, however, he had not completed his degree due to his service as a naval aviator in the Korean War.

 - After the completion of his degree in 1955, he became a civilian research pilot at National Advisory Committee for Aeronautics (NACA), an agency that was later superseded by NASA (National Aeronautics and Space Administration).

 - In 1962, Neil Armstrong was selected in the second group of the NASA Astronaut Corps and became the first non-military astronaut of America.

 - In 1966, he was selected as the commander of the Gemini 8 mission of NASA, which was his first space flight.

-- In 1969, he was selected as the commander of the Apollo 11 mission of NASA and on 20 July 1969, Neil Armstrong and his companion Buzz Aldrin became the first humans landed on the Moon surface.
+- In 1969, he was selected as the commander of the Apollo 11 mission of NASA and on 20 July 1969, Neil Armstrong and his companion Buzz Aldrin became the first humans to land on the Moon surface.

-- In 1971, he resigned from NASA and served as a professor of aerospace engineering in the University of Cincinnati, Ohio, till 1979.
+- In 1971, he resigned from NASA and served as a professor of aerospace engineering at the University of Cincinnati, Ohio, till 1979.

 - After 1979, he served as a director or chairman of several companies including the Computing Technologies for Aviation (from 1982 to 1992) and the AIL Systems (which later became EDO Corporation) until 2002 when he retired.